Avishkar2004/DSA/3. Arrays/ArraysInterviewQuestion.md

 @param callbackfn — A function that accepts up to three arguments.
 The map method calls the callbackfn function one time for each element in the array.

 @param thisArg — An object to which the this keyword can refer in the callbackfn function.
-If thisArg is omitted, undefined is used as the this value.
+If this Arg is omitted, undefined is used as the this value.

 const numbers =   [1,2,3,4,5]